 The link between reason and happiness is explored at length by Descartes in letters exchanged with Elisabeth during the summer and fall of 1645.
 The discussion begins with Descartes’ suggestion that they examine what the ancients had to say on the topic, and he chooses as exemplary Seneca’s work “On the Happy Life” (De Vita Beata).
 Descartes, however, quickly becomes dissatisfied with Seneca’s treatment and proposes instead to explain to Elizabeth how he thinks the subject “should have been treated by such a philosopher, unenlightened by faith, with only natural reason to guide him” (AT IV 263/CSMK 257).

 As Descartes defines it, virtue depends upon the employment of reason.
-While it is conceivable that one might have a “firm and constant will” to do something without having examined whether it is the right thing to do, one cannot have a firm and constant will to do what is judged to be the best, unless one is capable of judging what the best is.
-Thus, virtue presupposes knowledge of the relative goodness of ends, and this knowledge Descartes assigns to reason: “The true function of reason… is to examine and consider without passion the value of all the perfections, both of the body and of the soul, which can be acquired by our conduct, so that… we shall always choose the better” (AT IV 286–7/CSMK 265).
+Though it is conceivable that one might have a “firm and constant will” to do something without having examined whether it is the right thing to do, one cannot have a firm and constant will to do what is judged to be the best, unless one is capable of judging what the best is.
+Thus, virtue presupposes knowledge of the relative goodness of objects of choice, and this knowledge Descartes assigns to reason: “The true function of reason… is to examine and consider without passion the value of all the perfections, both of the body and of the soul, which can be acquired by our conduct, so that… we shall always choose the better” (AT IV 286–7/CSMK 265).

 But how exactly does reason allow us to discriminate between lesser and greater goods?
 On one point Descartes’ position is clear: the claim of virtue to be the supreme good follows from the fact that it is nothing more than the correct use of our free will, employing it to choose whatever reason represents as the greatest good.
 As Descartes argues in the Fourth Meditation, we are in no way more like God—that is, more perfect—than in our possession of free will.
 Hence the correct use of this will is our greatest good: “free will is in itself the noblest thing we can have, since it makes us in a way equal to God and seems to exempt us from being his subjects; and so its correct use is the greatest of all the goods we possess” (AT V 85/CSMK 326).
 Reason shows that the greatest good within our power is the perfection of the will.
 In any choice we make, the value of the particular goods we pursue will always be less than that of the will itself; hence, provided we act virtuously, we can be content, whether or not we succeed in obtaining whatever other goods we seek.

 Yet this still leaves open the question of how to assess the value of these other goods.
 The supreme good, virtue, consists in a firm resolution to bring about whatever reason judges to be the best.
 But on the basis of what does reason make this determination?
 What knowledge allows reason to form a well-founded judgment about the goodness and badness of ends, in the pursuit of which we act virtuously?
 Descartes criticizes Seneca on just this point—that he fails to teach us “all the principal truths whose knowledge is necessary to facilitate the practice of virtue and to regulate our desires and passions, and thus to enjoy natural happiness” (AT IV 267/CSMK 258).
-In response, Elisabeth worries that Descartes' account, which promises the attainment of happiness, might presuppose more knowledge than we can possibly possess.
-In assuaging her concern, Descartes summarizes the knowledge he believes we can rely on in directing our will toward virtuous ends.
-It consists of a suprisingly small set of “the truths most useful to us.”
+In response, Elisabeth worries that Descartes’ account, which promises the attainment of happiness, might presuppose more knowledge than we can possibly possess.
+In assuaging her concern, Descartes summarizes the knowledge he believes we can rely on in directing the will toward virtuous ends.
+It consists of a surprisingly small set of “the truths most useful to us.”
 The first two are basic principles of Cartesian metaphysics as presented in the Meditations:

 - The existence of an omnipotent, supremely perfect God, whose decrees are infallible.
 “This teaches us to accept calmly all the things which happen to us as expressly sent by God” (AT IV 291–2/CSMK 265).